Policy debate: Paradigms

 Most debate judges (who were usually debaters in high school and/or college) generally carry a mindset that favors certain arguments and styles over others.
 Depending on what mindset, or paradigm, the judge uses, the debate can be drastically different.
-Because there is no one view of debate agreed upon by everyone, many debaters question a judge about their paradigm and/or their feelings on specific arguments before the round.
+Because there is no one view of debate agreed upon by everyone, many debaters question a judge about their paradigm and/or their "feelings" on specific arguments before the round.
+After the round, the judge can clarify.

 Not every judge fits perfectly into one paradigm or another.
-A judge may say that they are "tabula rasa" or tab for short, or willing to listen to anything, but draw the line at arguments they consider to be offensive (such as arguments in favor of racism).
+A judge may say that they are "tabula rasa", or willing to listen to anything, but draw the line at arguments they consider to be offensive (such as arguments in favor of racism).
 Or, a judge might be a "policymaker", but still look at the debate in an offense/defense framework like a games-playing judge.